 Be prepared: Cold weather also brings the risks of severe winter weather, blizzards and power outages.
 Prepare a disaster/emergency kit, and include your pet in your plans.
 Have enough food, water and medicine (including any prescription medications as well as heartworm and flea/tick preventives) on hand to get through at least 5 days.

 Feed well: Keep your pet at a healthy weight throughout the winter.
-Some pet owners feel that a little extra weight gives their pet some extra protection from cold, but the health risks associated with that extra weight don't make it worth doing.
+Some pet owners feel that a little extra weight gives their pet some extra protection from cold, but the health risks associated with that outweigh any potential benefits.
 Watch your pet's body condition and keep them in the healthy range.
 Outdoor pets will require more calories in the winter to generate enough body heat and energy to keep them warm – talk to your veterinarian about your pet's nutritional needs during cold weather.

 Cold weather safety for livestock